 Teaches/Directs Biochemistry, Laboratory Mathematics, Clinical Laboratory Analysis Laboratory, Clinical Chemistry, Clinical Chemistry Laboratory, Clinical Chemistry Practicum, MDS Capstone Seminar.

 Research/Scholarly Interests Laboratory Diagnosis of Cystic Fibrosis.
 Subclinical Hypothyroidism and the risk of MI and Stroke in Post-Menopausal Women.

 Other Dr. LeGrys' research and professional service is focused on standardizing sweat testing for the diagnosis of Cystic Fibrosis.
 She has published numerous journal articles on the topic and consults with laboratories worldwide.
 She serves as the chairperson of the Clinical and Laboratory Standards Institute (CLSI) sweat testing document and she developed sweat analysis proficiency testing and accreditation guidelines with the College of American Pathologists (CAP).
 Dr. LeGrys is a member of an expert consensus panel of the Cystic Fibrosis Foundation responsible for developing diagnostic criteria for CF in the era of newborn screening and serves as a consultant to the North Carolina Newborn Screening advisory panel.

-Tara C. Moon, MS, MLS(ASCP)CM Assistant Professor
+Tara C. Moon, PhD, MLS(ASCP)CM Assistant Professor

 Service North Carolina Association of Blood Bankers; UNC Chapel Hill Faculty Governance including Faculty Council, Fixed-Term Faculty Committee, Committee on Scholarships, Awards and Student Aid; Alpha Chi Omega, Epsilon Chi Chapter, Faculty Advisor.